project-ncl/gradle-manipulator/CONTRIBUTING.md

 gradle test --tests TestClass
 ```

+### CI

+The CI runs over a multitude of versions using both JDK11 and JDK17.
+This is controlled by two workflows in the `.github/workflows/gradle.yml` file.

+Note that in order to handle using earlier versions of Gradle without making the build file incomprehensible we use `fix-build.sh`.
+This is run for all versions <8.3 (i.e. the first workflow).
+Currently this handles the following:

+* Gradle 4.10/5.0  : Modifies for use of archiveClassifier
+* Gradle 4.10      : Modifies for use of named tasks
+* Gradle 4/5/6/7.0 : Modifies for use of non-qualified GradleVersion API.

 ### Releasing

 The project has been configured to release both plugins to the Gradle Portal and to release to Maven Central.